flutter/website/intellij-setup.md

 We provide two plugins:

   * The `Dart` plugin offers code analysis (code validation as you type, code completions, etc.).
-  * The `Flutter` plugin powers Flutter developer workflows (running, debugging, hot reload, etc.)
+  * The `Flutter` plugin powers Flutter developer workflows (running, debugging, hot reload, etc.).

 To install the plugins: